 Life expectancy or how long you live with ESRD depends on the stage of disease and the treatment way.
 The studies show as:

 “Although a small cohort study from the UK demonstrated no survival benefit to dialysis, larger studies have shown improved survival with dialysis.
 In one study, participants managed without dialysis (60% of sample) had a 1-year and 2-year survival [measured from first reaching stage 5 chronic kidney disease (CKD)] of 68 and 47%, respectively.
 It is worse than those patients who chose dialysis (84 and 76%, respectively)”

 “Kidney transplants are also likely to succeed.
 Failure rates of transplanted kidneys are low, ranging from 3 to 21 percent in the first five years.
 A transplant allows you to resume normal kidney function.
 If you follow your doctor’s recommendations for diet and lifestyle changes, a kidney transplant can help you recover from ESRD for many years.”

 Who is at risk of end-stage kidney disease?

 The people who are at more risk of developing the kidney failure are:

 - People who have high blood pressure/hypertension more often.

-- Other kidney disease like kidney stone etc.
+- Other kidney diseases like kidney stone etc.

-Other less common disease can also lead to chronic kidney failure in some people.
+Other less common diseases can also lead to chronic kidney failure in some people.